caqg/mingw-dots/.emacs.d/elpa/abl-mode-readme.txt

   "The command for activating a virtual environment") (make-variable-buffer-local 'abl-mode-ve-create-command)

-(defcustom abl-mode-test-command "nosetests -s %s" "The command for running tests") (make-variable-buffer-local 'abl-mode-test-command)
+(defcustom abl-mode-test-command "python -m unittest %s" "The command for running tests") (make-variable-buffer-local 'abl-mode-test-command)